rickborn/eNeuroCB2024/README.md

-MATLAB code to reproduce figures in my eNeuro tutorial on confirmation bias.
+Code to reproduce figures in my eNeuro tutorial on confirmation bias.

+One folder contains MATLAB versions; the other contains Python versions.
-Each file is a MATLAB script that will reproduce the figure or figure panel corresponding to the file name.
+Each file will reproduce the figure or figure panel corresponding to the file name.